New Family FAQs

 We are so glad that you are here!
 You probably have lots of questions as you look ahead to starting Kindergarten in the Fall.
 We have compiled some of the most frequently asked questions within this document, but it is not exhaustive.
-Please don’t hesitate to reach out to PTO representatives and/or faculty and staff as the start of school approaches.
-Contact information is at the bottom of the page.
+Please don't hesitate to reach out to our New Families Coordinators at the Contact below.
 We are here to help!

 Q: When does school start?

 A: The first day of school is Monday, August 8th; this will be a full day of school for grades 1-4.
 Kindergarten students will have a half-day of school on August 8th AND August 9th, dismissing at 11:30.
 The school bus will run for the half-day dismissal time.
 The first full day of school for Kindergarten will be Wednesday, August 10th.
 The full MNPS calendar can be found at mnps.org, including all school holidays.
 A detailed calendar with school-specific events can be found at juliagreen.org.